geoserver/geoserver/doc/en/user/source/community/json-ld/output.rst

-If wfs3 extension is enabled the output format is available from wfs3 collection page as well.
+If OGC Feature API extension is enabled the output format is available from wfs3 collection page as well.

 .. figure:: images/json-ld_wfs3.png